-Once the completed Application for Medical Withdrawal form and terminally degreed licensed healthcare provider statement have been received by the Registrar's Office and verified, the faculty members for each course for which a withdrawal is requested will be contacted.
+Once the completed Application for Medical Withdrawal form and terminally degreed licensed healthcare provider statement have been received by the Center for Exploring Majors and verified, the faculty members for each course for which a withdrawal is requested will be contacted.
 The Dean of Students Office will also be informed of the request and asked to provide relevant information.
 Each such faculty member will be given the opportunity to provide input in response to the student's withdrawal request.
 If, for some reason, a faculty member is unavailable to respond to a request, the chair of that academic department will be asked to respond on behalf of the faculty.
 If the medical withdrawal is granted, "W" grades will be recorded for each course that has not been previously graded.

 Below are the deadlines for applying for a medical withdrawal.
 The summer sessions are included as a term.
 For example: